icinganalysis/icinganalysis.github.io/content/The Historical Selected Bibliography of NACA-NASA Icing Publications.md

 listed in the modern computerized library search systems, and some of these documents were out of print.
 Fortunately, U. H. von Glahn had prepared a selected bibliography of the NACA-NASA publications in aircraft icing.
-This bibliolraphy was furnished to those who requested information about the NACA works.
+This bibliography was furnished to those who requested information about the NACA works.
 But some of the citations in the bibliography were those that were out of print.